doug-moen/openscad2/rfc/Functional_Geometry.md

 An essay on
 [the mathematical basis of F-Rep](https://christopherolah.wordpress.com/2011/11/06/manipulation-of-implicit-functions-with-an-eye-on-cad/) by Christopher Olah, inventor of ImplicitCAD.

+## Performance
+With B-Rep, CSG operations are algorithmically challenging.
+It is very expensive to generate the mesh.
+CPU and memory costs increase non-linearly with resolution.
+Once you have the mesh, preview is fast
+(but even then, preview of large meshes is sluggish in OpenSCAD).

+With F-Rep, the in-memory representation is a function closure, with the hierachical structure of a CSG tree of operation nodes and argument values.
+Therefore, CSG operations are fast and occur in constant time, and the memory cost is very low.
+The representation is resolution independent.
+However, rendering to the screen (preview) is expensive, since you have to call the distance function zillions of times.

+To speed up rendering, various approaches are used:
+* IceSL solves the problem using brute force.
+It uses the FPU for rendering, and requires a high-end FPU on an Intel platform.
+  This works: preview is very fast, and they allegedly update the preview on every keystroke as you edit an OpenSCAD script.
+  F-Rep is highly parallelizable, and well suited for FPU rendering.
+* You can cache distance values in a voxel array.
+  This is what ShapeJS and AbFab3D do.
+  But this is memory intensive: AbFab3D recommends a 64 bit JVM, and ShapeJS has a web GUI where the heavy lifting is done by a Shapeways server.
+* Antimony uses ASDF (Adaptively Sampled Distance Fields).
+You cache distance values in a hierarchical data structure based on an oct-tree, and use interpolation to reconstruct values that aren't explicitly stored.
+The "adaptive" part means that subvolumes with a lot of detail are sampled at a higher resolution than smoother subvolumes.
+(By contrast, voxel grids are "regularly sampled distance fields".)
+  This approach requires less memory than a voxel grid, a regular voxel oct-tree, or a mesh.

 ## Low Level API
 In OpenSCAD2, functional geometry has both a low-level and a high-level API.